Things to Bring

 - Mini-fridges, laptops, TVs, DVD players, and other electronics: Look for Energy Star products or EPEAT certification products.
 Before you buy new, see if you can share with roommates.

 - Printer: No need to buy a printer; you can print at the library when necessary.
+We also have free printing at our "Freenters" Stations at each neighborhood desk location.

 - Lighting: Desk lighting is one of the most efficient ways to light your space when you’re working.
 Consider an LED or CFL bulb for your desk lights.
 These last longer and are more energy efficient.